surfinlie/surfinlie.github.io/_posts/2022-05-26-your-new-blog-post.md

 ## Introduction to Lie groups and algebras via category-theoretic notation

-### Category theory provides the framework and language to write mathematical objects in terms of their categories.
+#### Category theory provides the framework and language to write mathematical objects in terms of their categories.
 Here we provide a comprehensive view on the construction of Lie objects via their categorical representations.

-#### 0. category of vector spaces, morphisms
+#### 0. We will start by introducing the category of vector spaces followed by morphisms

 A Lie group is a group and a differentiable manifold.
 A Lie algebra is the infinitesimal representation of a Lie group.